FACTBOX-Now UK's Boris Johnson has quit, who could replace him? | Politics

 He began his political career as a member of Scotland's devolved assembly in May 1999, before being first elected to the Westminster parliament in 2005.
 He was security minister from 2016 until taking on his current role three years later, winning plaudits as his department evacuated British nationals and allies from Afghanistan last year, and for sending weapons to Kyiv.

 He supported remaining in the EU ahead of the referendum.
-RISHI SUNAK

-Sunak, who resigned as finance minister on Tuesday saying the British public "rightly expect government to be conducted properly, competently and seriously", was until last year the favourite to succeed Johnson.
-He was praised for a COVID-19 economic rescue package, including a costly jobs retention programme that averted mass unemployment.

-But Sunak later faced criticism for not giving enough cost-of-living support to households.
-Revelations about his wealthy wife's non-domiciled tax status and a fine he received, along with Johnson, for breaking COVID lockdown rules have damaged his standing.
-His tax-and-spend budget last year put Britain on course for its biggest tax burden since the 1950s, undermining his claims to favour lower taxes.
+SAJID JAVID

 Javid was the first cabinet minister to resign in protest over accusations that Johnson misled the public over what he knew about sexual harassment allegations against a Conservative lawmaker.
 A former banker and a champion of free markets, Javid has served in a number of cabinet roles, most recently as health minister.
 He resigned as Johnson's finance minister in 2020.